nickwallen/whisper-note/README.md

 ╰────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-### Daemon

-## Plan

-### Index

-1. Read from a directory of markdown or text
-2. Chunk the file content
-3. Add additional metadata like create/modified time and file name
-4. Create embeddings for each chunk
-5. Store embeddings in a simple local vector store (like ChromaDB)

-### Query

-1. Create embeddings for the query
-2. Find the most similar chunks
-3. Send the most similar chunks to a language model along with the query
-4. Get the response from the language model

 ## Ollama Installation

 Ollama is required for running local language models (LLMs) privately on your machine.
-You can install it using one of the following methods:
+You can install it using:

-### Homebrew
 ```sh
 brew install ollama
 ```